NorianGuernine/Weather-Satellite/README.md

 ### Harware
 This program has been tested with a DVB-T COFDM rtl2832U demodulator and a dipole antenna.
 I also made a system image for a Raspberry pi 4 with yocto.
-The system image is available in the src folder.

 | ![RTL2832U](https://github.com/NorianGuernine/Weather-Satellite/blob/main/Pictures/rtl2832U.jpg "RTL2832U") |  ![antenna](https://github.com/NorianGuernine/Weather-Satellite/blob/main/Pictures/V-dipole.png "antenna") |
 | :-: | :-: |